gertscha/dotfiles/neovim/dot-config/nvim/README.md

 # Installation
-This config requires at least Neovim 0.12.
+[!IMPORTANT] This config requires at least Neovim 0.12.
 [Install Neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md).
 Then add the content of this repo in the `nvim` config folder.
 Use `:h $XDG_CONFIG_HOME` for more information or run `:echo stdpath('config')`